-Element Key Characteristics Why We Pay this Element How the Amount is Determined 2018 Decisions and Outcomes FIXED: Base Salary Competitive cash compensation.
+Element Key Characteristics Why We Pay this Element How the Amount is Determined 2019 Decisions and Outcomes FIXED: Base Salary Competitive cash compensation.
 Helps attract and retain executive talent.
 We consider market data and other information from the ECC's independent compensation consultant, as well as experience, responsibilities, role within the executive group, and individual performance.
-No NEO salary increases except Mr. Oachs' base salary increased by 5 percent in connection with the ongoing plan to gradually raise his base salary to the market median as he gained experience in his new role.
+NEO base salary increase: Ms. Owen-20 percent; Mr. Hodnik-6 percent; Mr. Adams-12 percent; Mr. Morris-6 percent; and Ms. Johnson-20 percent All increases reflected job performance and designed to bring base compensation closer to market median.
+For Ms. Owen and Ms. Johnson, increases were also associated with 2019 job promotions.
 VARIABLE: Annual Incentive Payable in cash based on achievement of annual goals.
 In addition to financial targets, strategic and operational goals are linked to operational objectives and ALLETE's core values.
 Rewards achievement of annual financial, strategic, and operational and values goals.
 The ECC approves performance measures, targets, and individual award opportunities, sets terms, and has discretion to reduce, increase, or eliminate awards.
-ALLETE achieved near-target net income, above-target cash flow from operating activities, and above-target strategic and operational and values performance, resulting in an annual incentive payment equal to 115.2 percent of target for all NEOs except Ms. Amberg, whose annual incentive payment was at 95 percent of target, reflecting the combination of ALLETE's results and SWL&P's results (below-target net income and slightly- above-target strategic and operational and values performance).
-Long-term Incentive: PSAs Payable in Common Stock at the end of the performance period based on achieving multi-year performance goals.
+ALLETE achieved above-target net income, near-target cash flow from operating activities, and above-threshold strategic and operational and values performance, resulting in an annual incentive payment equal to 94.9 percent of target Long-term Incentive: PSAs Payable in Common Stock at the end of the performance period based on achieving multi-year performance goals.
 Coupled with RSUs, facilitates stock ownership, aligns the interests of executive officers with long-term shareholder value, and helps retain executive talent.
 PSA payment is determined by measuring ALLETE'S TSR relative to peer companies' TSRs over a three-year period.
 Dividend equivalents shares are paid in connection with earned PSAs.
-TSR for the three-year performance period ending December 31, 2018, ranked 81 st percentile among peer group, resulting in a payout equal to 188.6 percent of target.
+ALLETE TSR for the three-year performance period ending December 31, 2019, ranked 36 th percentile among peer group, resulting in a payout equal to 65 percent of target.
 Long-term Incentive: RSUs Payable in Common Stock at the time of vesting.
 Coupled with PSAs, facilitates stock ownership, aligns the interests of executive officers with long-term shareholder value, and helps retain executive talent.
 One RSU entitles the NEO to receive one share of Common Stock (and dividend equivalents) when the RSU vests at the end of a three-year period.
-RSUs granted in 2016 vested on December 31, 2018.
+RSUs granted in 2017 vested on December 31, 2019.